BenViveiros/CleanCutYardWorks/replit.md

-# GreenScape Pro - Landscaping Quote Management System
+# Clean Cut Yard Works - Landscaping Quote Management System

 ## Overview

-GreenScape Pro is a full-stack web application designed for landscaping businesses to manage quotes, customers, and generate reports.
+Clean Cut Yard Works is a full-stack web application designed for landscaping businesses to manage quotes, customers, and generate reports.
 The system provides a comprehensive dashboard for tracking business performance and streamlining the quote generation process.

 ## User Preferences